trist4nl3/rust_pomodoro_webapp/readme.md

 ## About the Author

-This Pomodoro Timer was created by [Your Name].
+This Pomodoro Timer was created by trist4nl3.
 You can find more of my projects on [GitHub](https://github.com/trist4nl3).